ezweave/pretty-functional/chapters/one/one.md

 Well that looks _more_ functional, but it's not really there... let's dissect what I did, before we add some polish.

 First off, you will notice that I have only _typed_ the arguments for this function.
-Lodash has a [`flow`](https://lodash.com/docs/4.17.11#flow) operator (you will see it again in Ramda and rx under the name `pipe`), which basically allows you to curry the input and then pass the results of one function to the other.
+Lodash has a [`flow`](https://lodash.com/docs/4.17.11#flow) operator (you will see it again in Ramda and `rxjs` under the name `pipe`), which basically allows you to curry the input and then pass the results of one function to the other.

 ```js
 const fizzBuzzer: (